Pvt. Abner Lee Humphrey Jr.

 After the maneuvers, the 192nd Tank Battalion had expected to return to Ft.
 Knox.
 Instead, they received orders to remain behind at the fort.
 It was on the side of a hill that the tankers learned that they were being sent overseas.
 It was at that time men 29 years old or older or married were allowed to resign from federal service.

-It was at this time that A.L. volunteered to replace a National Guardsman who had been released.
+It was at this time that A.L. volunteered, or had his name drawn, to replace a National Guardsman who had been released.
 He was assigned to D Company which had been a Kentucky National Guard tank company.
 The tank he was assigned to was named "Shirley" after the wife of its commander.
 A.L. received leave home for two weeks.

 Traveling west over different train routes, the battalion arrived in San Francisco and ferried to Angel Island.
 On the island, the tankers were immunized and given physicals.
 Men found to have treatable medical conditions were held back and scheduled to rejoin the battalion at a later date.